 Some thoughts on freedom of the will as supported by Christian theology:

-Man is made in the image of God.
-One of His characteristics is that he is free.
+Christianity teaches that man is made in the image of God.
+One of God’s characteristics is that he is free.
 He has a free will.
-We, therefore in some real sense have a free will.
+Humans, therefore in some real sense have free will.

 Free will now and later:

 So during our time in the proto-form creation we are only free in Christ.
-To the extent that we interact with the world outside of Christ we are acting as slaves to it.
-To the extent that we interact with the world through our life in Christ this expression of our will is free.
+To the extent that we interact with the world outside of Christ we are subservient to it.
+To the extent that we serve through our life in Christ we express free will.
 In that expression, we love the world as God loves the world, and we let free.
-It hates God, and it hates us, and it will crucify us.
+If it loves God, and loves us, it will join us.
+If it hates God, and it hates us, it will crucify us.

-The only way to do this, I think, is through the power of the Holy Spirit.
+The only way to live this way, I think, is through the power of the Holy Spirit.
 So we strive to acquire the life of and to live in the presence and power of the Holy Spirit, who is within us since we have been born again.